NixImagery/NixImagery.github.io/_posts/2021-05-26-reading-ical-r.md

 2022-12-27|Christmas Day

 ## Conclusion
-I now have a way of automatically updating the calendar in the VLE for my course, my only having to rebuild the site after a change in the master calendar.
-This is hugely useful within my workflow and reduces the risk of redundancy or error when there is more than one master.
+I now have a way of automatically updating the calendar in the VLE for my course, by only having to rebuild the site after a change in the master calendar.
+This is hugely useful within my workflow and reduces the risk of divergence or error when there is more than one master.
 Next steps are to make this produce a GANTT chart.

 <!--## Footnotes-->